 Many of the effect abstractions have common names for parameters that are the same or operate in a highly similar fashion.
-Rather than explain them in the context of the individual abstractions, the following section provides a common reference for the different parameter names and a brief explanation of what is controlled by each.
-The shortened names are the labels used in the control interface that is displayed when the user double-clicks on a given abstraction instance.
-These are also the names used by the inlet and outlet that handle messages for custom control of the parameters.
+Rather than explain them in the context of the individual abstractions, the following section provides a common reference for the different parameter names and a brief explanation of what each controls.
+The shortened names are the labels used in the control interface displayed when the user double-clicks on a given abstraction instance.
+These are also the names used by the messages handled by the rightmost inlet and outlet for custom control of the parameters.

 samp_offset - Sample offset.
-In abstractions that use a static buffer, this parameter is used to define the number of milliseconds from the beginning of the buffer to begin sampling from for grain production.
+In abstractions that use a static buffer, this parameter is used to define the number of milliseconds from the beginning of the buffer to begin sampling grains.
 It is not available in the streaming buffer abstractions because the sampling position always follows the recording position within the buffer.